Skip to main content Skip to footer site map

 Part-Time Hours vs. Full-Time Hours

 To help determine whether a position should be part-time vs. full-time, consider what type of work is being conducted and how long it takes to fulfill the job requirements.
-Keep in mind that with the changes to the workplace due to the impacts of the COVID-19 pandemic, many employees may need an alternative schedule to accommodate childcare or other family responsibilities while continuing to work full-time.
+Keep in mind, many employees may need an alternative schedule to accommodate childcare or other family responsibilities while continuing to work full-time.
 Other workers may consciously choose to work fewer hours, or they may do so because they cannot find full-time employment in their desired field.

 How Many Hours Is Part-Time?